Spiritual Counseling FAQs

 - Is there a meditative component?
 There can be.
 It might include supporting a meditation practice, developing personal focus phrases and suggesting specific meditative practices.

 - Is it a long-term commitment or can it be a one-time thing?
 That depends upon the unique needs of each person.
 For some, even one session can radically unlock greater clarity.
-Others find multiple sessions more helpful, whether weekly, bi-monthly or monthly.
+Others find multiple sessions more helpful, whether weekly, bi-weekly or monthly.

 - Is spiritual counseling covered by insurance?
 While Rabbi Ted has a doctorate in clinical psychology, spiritual counseling is not covered by insurance.